 - Failing to ensure working conditions are safe

 In many cases, FELA compensation is often significantly higher than compensation provided through traditional workers' compensation claims.
-To discuss your case with a New York personal injury attorney who has years of experience handling FELA cases, contact WRSH today.
+To discuss your case with a New York personal injury attorney who has years of experience handling FELA cases, contact WRSMH today.

 Railroad employees may be exposed to serious risks of bodily injury and even death on a daily basis.
 When an accident occurs on the job, a railroad worker is likely to suffer catastrophic damages that may put him/her out of work for months, if not indefinitely.
 The most common railroad injuries include: